-In order to achieve its purpose, NOAA4800 provides connectivity between individual end-user computers to infrastructure devices such as files servers, through networking devices such as firewalls, routers, and switches.
+In order to achieve its purpose, NOAA4800 provides connectivity between individual end-user computers to infrastructure devices such as file servers, through networking devices such as firewalls, routers, and switches.

-(e) How information in the system is retrieved by the user

-Information is retrieved from servers to desktop and laptop computers via file sharing technologies.

-(f) How information is transmitted to and from the system

-Information is transmitted locally via file sharing protocols, and externally via NOAA4000.

-(g) Any information sharing conducted by the system
+- (e) How information in the system is retrieved by the user - Information is retrieved from servers to desktop and laptop computers via file sharing technologies. - (f) How information is transmitted to and from the system Information is transmitted locally via file sharing protocols, and externally via NOAA4000. - (g) Any information sharing